Skip to main content

 " You said nothing comes before the motherland.
 This is for her.
 This is for Amar's future."

-" Ajabde..."
+" Ajabdeh..."
 He wished she wouldn't push him away.

 " I am not pushing you away."
-She reassured reading his mind.
+She reassured him, reading his mind.

-" How can you share me?"
+" How can you share me with someone else?"
 He asked, looking at her calm face.

 " Sometimes, for a better life, you need sacrifices and compromises.
 You taught me that, Kunwar Pratap.
 Besides, what we have no one will have, you know that I know that then..."

-" Ajabde..."
+" Ajabdeh..."
 He stopped her helplessly.
-She hugged him knowing he can't refuse her, but she wished they had another way.
-He hugged her back wishing for the first time that he was not the valiant popular crown prince but just Ajabde's husband.
+She hugged him, knowing he couldn't refuse her, but she wished they had another way.
+He hugged her back, wishing for the first time that he was not the valiant popular crown prince but just Ajabdeh's husband.
 Amar's father.

-They spend the night hand in hand on the jhula, sharing mangoes and rejoicing in memories of their last six years of marital bliss.
+They spend the night hand in hand on the jhula, sharing mangoes and rejoicing in memories of their marital bliss.
 He watched her smile.
-Then held her hand saying " Hum apse bohot prem karte hai Ajabde." making her blush as she hid her face in his chest he kissed her forehead and they sat watching Amar sleep peacefully.
+Then held her hand, saying " Hum apse bohot prem karte hai Ajabdeh," making her blush as she hid her face in his chest..
+He kissed her forehead, and they sat watching Amar sleep peacefully.

 Popular posts from this blog